josephernest/vversioning/README.md

 For some projects you need a real code versioning system (like `git` or similar tools).

-But for some others, typically micro-size projects, you sometimes don't want to use a complex tool.
+But for some others, typically micro-size projects, you sometimes **don't want to use a complex tool**.
 You might want to move to git *later* when the project gets bigger, or when you want to publish it online, but using git for any small project you begin creates a lot of friction for some users like me.
 Examples:

 User A: *"I rarely use git.
 If I use it for this project, will I remember which commands to use in 5 years when I'll want to reopen this project?
 Or will I get stuck with `git wtf` and unable to quickly see the different versions?"*.